Young Scientists

 • Networking opportunity during the YS night out at Singapore’s iconic Clarke Quay

-• Zachary Taylor (USA) takes over as Vice-Chair
+• Zachary Taylor (USA) took over as Vice-Chair

 2025